mikeliaohm/mikeliaohm.github.io/_posts/2023-3-20-batch-fetching-network-requests-II.md

 });
 ```

 Here, the service worker is told to handle the fetches with request url containing `webapi/thumb.php`.
-Each request for the thumbnail will be instructed to fetch some placeholder image can be responded really fast.
-The call to `event.respondWith` is used to achieved that.
+Each request for the thumbnail will be instructed to fetch some placeholder image that can be responded really fast.
+The call to `event.respondWith` is used to achieve that.
 Although each thumb request will be responded right away, we need to keep track of what has been requested along the way so that we could perform a batch fetch in some future time.

 To record the thumb requests coming in, some data structure will be needed.
 Here, I declared a global variable `kTHUMB_SET` of type `Set` to store the unique id of the thumbnails being requested.
 Every time a fetch request comes in, the code will insert an entry in `kTHUMB_SET`.
 Then, if the set accumulates enough fetch requests, service worker will trigger a batch fetch.